-- 99211 Office visit for the evaluation and management of an established patient, who presents for follow-up and/or periodic re-evaluation of problems or for evaluation and management of new problems. - Usually, the presenting problem(s) are minimal.
-Typically, 5 minutes are spent performing or supervising these services. - 99212 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused history, a problem focused examination, and/or straightforward medical decision making. - Usually, the presenting problem(s) are self limited or minor.
-Practitioners typically spend 10 minutes face-to-face with the patient and/or family. - 99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused history, an expanded problem focused examination, and/or medical decision making of low complexity. - Usually, the presenting problem(s) are of low to moderate severity.
+99211 Office or other outpatient visit for the evaluation and management of an established patient that may not require the presence of a physician.

+Usually, the presenting problem(s) are minimal.
+Typically, 5 minutes are spent performing or supervising these services.

+- 99212 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components:

+- a problem focused history,

+- a problem focused examination,

+- straightforward medical decision making.

+Usually, the presenting problem(s) are self limited or minor.
+Practitioners typically spend 10 minutes face-to-face with the patient and/or family.

+- 99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components:

+- an expanded problem focused history,

+- an expanded problem focused examination,

+- medical decision making of low complexity.

+Usually, the presenting problem(s) are of low to moderate severity.
 Practitioners typically spend 15 minutes face-to-face with the patient and/or family.

-- 99214 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed history, a detailed examination, and/or medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 25 minutes face-to-face with the patient and/or family. - 99215 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive history, a comprehensive examination, and/or medical decision making of high complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+- 99214 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - a detailed history, - a detailed examination, - medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 25 minutes face-to-face with the patient and/or family.

+- 99215 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - a comprehensive history, - a comprehensive examination, - medical decision making of high complexity.

+Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 40 minutes face-to-face with the patient and/or family.